RowenPM/TES3MP-DEPLOYMENT/README.md

 ## Instructions
 First, SSH into your fresh Debian 10 server.
 Download the start.sh from our repository.
-Use <code>chmod +x start.sh</code> to enable it as an executable.
+Use chmod +x start.sh to enable it as an executable.
 You may then use ./start.sh to deploy the server.

 ## Detailed explanation